caro46/Xbo_GE/DE_trop.md

 ```
 For protein see genbank `AAI61185.1`.

 It seems to be a specific copy of *X. tropicalis*.
 A copy of the gene is on chromosome 8 in *X. tropicalis* and 8L/S in *X.laevis*.
+Exact match for `Chr8:143803609..143825810` in *X. tropicalis* v.10.7

 Designed primers with primer-blast (Primer3 on NCBI) using the ref. `XM_018090095.1` and specificity to *X.tropicalis*.
 Designed primers for 2 big exons: exons 4 and 6.